 And what he has done is caught the son of Congressman Jim Moran, Democrat Virginia, discussing how to commit voter fraud and get away with it.

-Patrick Moran, the son of Congressman James Moran, in the video, discusses how to forge utility bills, how to impersonate polsters, all for the goal of circumventing voter ID laws in Virginia, and to end up casting ballots for unsuspecting inactive voters within the state for Barack Obama.
+Patrick Moran, the son of Congressman James Moran, in the video, discusses how to forge utility bills, how to impersonate pollsters, all for the goal of circumventing voter ID laws in Virginia and to end up casting ballots for unsuspecting, inactive voters within the state for Barack Obama.

-Patrick Moran holds a salaried title of field director for his father's congressional campaign and assures James O'Keefe's reporter doing the video, Project Veritas, our reporter that committee lawyers will defend his fraud if the forged documents look good enough.
+Patrick Moran holds the salaried title of field director for his father's congressional campaign and assures James O'Keefe's reporter doing the video project Veritas, our reporter at Committee Lawyers will defend his fraud if the forged documents look good enough.

 The video is out there.